Q. Why do I need a website?

 Q. What is Facebook and why do I need it?

 A. Facebook is a social media networking site.
-Facebook dominates the social media space capturing 97% of social networking users and 60% of all internet users.
+Facebook dominates the social media space capturing more than 97% of social networking users and over 60% of all internet users.
 It is used by more than 90% of social media users from both sexes and by all age groups with average users spending more than 5 hours a week on the site.

 Facebook is where the majority of your customers, their family members and friends are living their lives.